CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/utility-contracts/views.md

 <h1>Views Contract</h1>

 The Views Contract contains **view-only external methods**, which **may be gas-inefficient when called from within smart contracts**.
-However, it can be highly useful for searches, aggregators, or other entities looking to integrate with twocrypto-ng pools.
+However, it can be highly useful for searches, aggregators, or other entities looking to integrate with Twocrypto-NG pools.

 !!!deploy "Contract Source & Deployment"
     Source code for this contract is available on [GitHub](https://github.com/curvefi/twocrypto-ng/blob/main/contracts/main/CurveCryptoViews2Optimized.vy).